Initiated: 1974

 Partners: Central YMCA, UC Hastings College of the Law, Faithful Fools, Hyde Street Studios, SEIU Local 87, Independent Musicians Alliance, Jazz in the Neighborhood, Tenderloin Peoples Congress, Friends of Turk & Hyde Sts, Luggage Store Gallery, Association of the Ramaytush Ohlone.

-Description: The Grotto of Compassion Collection began during the mid 1970s as a community garden on the Central YMCA rooftop.
+Description: The Grotto of Compassion Collection began during the mid 1970s as a community garden, the Central YMCA Rooftop Garden.
 10 stories above the Tenderloin and Civic Center it was a vantage point above the streets, a tranquility zone, a refuge.
 It afforded meaningful access to Nature and an arena for people to self-organize within.

-Central to LGTBQ culural expressions of wellness, especially Trans which had few safe havens anywhere, the rooftop garden provided space for growing food, ornamentals and when people started getting sick and dying in the first pandemic it was a place to mourn and remember - and organize.
+Central to Tenderloin cultural life and local LGTBQ expressions of wellness, especially Trans which had few safe havens anywhere, the Rooftop Garden provided intersectional space for people of all walks of life to gather around growing food and ornamentals, be improbably in Nature in the middle of the City.
+Wen people started getting sick and dying in the first pandemic it was a place to mourn and remember - and organize.

 Central Y was one of the first buildings to be rebuilt after the Earthquake and Fire of 1906.
 It was dedicated by Teddy Roosevelt.
 It felt permanant, an anchor, throughout the roaring 20s when the TL was a silent film capital, the Great Depression and the World Wars, in the 50s with Beats and 60s with Peace movemnet, the 70s with disco and the rise of the great Harvey Milk and the opporunism followed that changed our skyline from one respectful of earthquakes and fires, 10 stories tops, to a real developers' profile.
 We always could say "I'll meet you at the Y", for pick-up basketball, a steam bath, a swim or to sit on the roof and watch the birds.

-The original 4 years allotted passed, still no building, but in the meantime the spirit of Rooftop Garden had transformed a wind-blown lot into the Demonstration Gardens, thriving with the Grotto of Compassion tucked quietly into he last hidden corner of Redwood Lane.
+The original 4 years allotted to develop a new shared building passed, still no building, but in the meantime the spirit of the Central Y Rooftop Garden had transformed a wind-blown lot into the Demonstration Gardens, thriving with the Grotto of Compassion tucked quietly into the last hidden corner of Redwood Lane.
+Much life happened there: music, environmental learning, aerlism, puppets, beekeeping, landscaping, interconnectivity.

-Much life happened there, music, learning, aerlism, puppets, beekeeping, landscaping.
-In 2018 the Law School needed its land for the new building and the Demonstration Gardens moved the Grotto of Compassion to the outer edge of the District at the invitation of San Francisco Board of Supervisors and the Dept of Real Estate.
-Land, it seems only becomes more valuable and space more scarce.
+After 10 generous years, in 2018 the Law School needed its land for the new building and the Demonstration Gardens staff moved the Central Y Rooftop Grotto of Compassion Collection to the outer edge of the Tenderloin District at the invitation of both the San Francisco Board of Supervisors and the Dept of Real Estate, to McCoppin Hub.
+Land, during boomtimes, only becomes more valuable and space more scarce.
 An 8th of the size of 333 Golden Gate, McCoppin Hub was a City stepchild, deeded to the City but not to R&PD when the freeway came down.
-We moved all the fruit trees, all the rare ornamentals, all the benches, all the tools.
-But we had trouble getting the water turned on, they wouldnt allow us a shed, numerous meetings set up to initiate a formal lease trailed off into nothingness.
-Our first night there DPW crews came through and dumped a third of our plants into their trucks and hauled it away.
+In hope and gratitude DG staff moved all the fruit trees, all the rare ornamentals, all the benches, all the tools.
+But we had trouble getting the water turned on, no shed for tools was allowed, numerous meetings set up to initiate a formal lease trailed off into nothingness.
+The first night there DPW crews came through and dumped a third of our plants into their trucks and hauled it away.

-When unhoused people took up residence our crews couldnt work and the City was unresponsive.
-Then the 2nd Pandemic hit - we continued to care for our charge of the now 50+ year old Collection until one day we were notified by a neighbor that DPW was loading everything, trees, plants, statuary into chippers and dumpsters.
-By the time I arrived the site was scraped, no sign we had ever been there.
+When unhoused people took up residence in McCoppin Hub our crews of Seniors, teenagers and disabled people couldnt work but the City was unresponsive.
+When soon the 2nd Pandemic hit - we continued to care for our charge of the now 50+ year old Central Y Grotto of Compassion Collection until one day we were notified by a neighbor that DPW was loading everything, trees, plants, statuary into chippers and dumpsters.
+By the time we arrived the site was scraped, no sign we had ever been there.
 Calls to the City went unanswered.
 One day a couple of years later a young City worker bravely identified himself as the one tasked with carrying out the order.
 He was ashamed and sad.
 I said to him it wasnt his fault.

 The Grotto of Compassion has now joined SF's significant, ever-growing, Ghost Canopy.
-The Ghost Canopy is made of all the trees that are needlessly mown down, their stature or meaning to community dont protect them.
-It is emblematic of the genocide and earliest mass displacement here, never recognized, with debts incurred that can never it seems be paid.
-Small wonder then that the City is still sick, our people and streets so ill.
+The Ghost Canopy is made of all the trees that are needlessly mown down, their stature or meaning to community don't protect them.
+The Ghost Canopy is emblematic of the genocide and earliest mass displacement in San Francisco, never recognized, with debts incurred that political will can never be found it seems so that they be paid.
+With this state of spiritual unrest small wonder then that the City is still sick, our people and streets so ill.

-Readers please forgive me for this simple prescription: Plant and care for 10 trees for each inhabitant of this place, call it a sacred obligation.
-Do it in honor of those whose lives were broken by greed-driven developemnt, who can never be replaced but in remembering them through our commitment and action we create a place where they could live in peace and health.
+Readers please forgive this simple prescription: Plant and care for 10 trees for each inhabitant of this place, call it a sacred obligation, a Sacred Grove in the center of our City.
+Do this in honor of those whose lives were broken by greed-driven developemnt, who can never be replaced but in remembering them through our commitment and action we create a place where they could live in peace and health.
 That is the spirit of the Grotto of Compassion seeking renewed expression after aparent destruction.
 Too simple?
 What would be the harm in trying it?

 Find out more or get involved with this project Grow DG »